The Physics-Informed Neural Network Gravity Model: Generation III: Hyperparameter Optimization

 and again with the Laplacian term added (PINN AL) or

-Previously with the PINN-GM-II, adding the Laplacian constraint improved model performance when trained on noisy data~\cite{martinSmallBodies2022}.
-This added considerable computational overhead the loss function, hence this experiment seeks to determine if this term remains necessary.
-Note that the batch size for this experiment is increased to $2^{15}$ to complete the test in a reasonable amount of training time, and the performance of the PINN-Large and PINN-Small models as a function of training data are provided in Figure~\ref{fig:noise_loss}.
+The batch size for this experiment is increased to $2^{15}$ to complete the experiment in a reasonable amount of training time, and the performance of the PINN-III L and S models as a function of training data are provided in Figure~\ref{fig:noise_loss}.

-Figure~\ref{fig:noise_loss} shows that the noise in the training data does inevitably deteriorate model performance; however even with low quantities of training data, the PINN-GM Small is able to achieve errors as low as 13\%, just slightly above the noise floor.
-As the amount of training data increases, the PINN-Small model reduces to approximately 7\% error.
+Figure~\ref{fig:noise_loss} shows that the noise in the training data does deteriorate model performance; however even with low quantities of training data, the PINN-GM S is able to achieve errors as low as 13\%, just slightly above the noise floor.
+As the amount of training data increases, the S model reduces to approximately 7\% error.
 The fact that these models are capable of regressing solutions beneath the noise floor is a testament to the physics-informed nature of these models.
 By leveraging the known dynamics of the system, the models can better ignore parts of the training data that are fundamentally inconsistent with the physics.

-The PINN-Large is more susceptible to error in the low data regimes, reaching as high as 19\% error in the 512 data point case.
-This is likely a manifestation of overfitting onto the limited training data given the model's considerably higher parametric capacity than the PINN-Small model.
-In the PINN-Large model, the additional Laplacian component to the loss function (PINN AL) does improve the performance slightly, helping to regularize the model and minimizing its overfitting tendencies; however, in the small model the advantage is considerably less apparent.
-Given that the additional Laplacian constraint is far more computationally expensive than the simple PINN A constraint, it is generally advised to simply remain with the A constraint if in compute constrained settings.
+That said, the additional Laplacian component added to the loss function (PINN AL) does not yield a compelling advantage to warrant its added training time.
+Therefore, it is advised that the PINN-GM does not incorporate the additional Laplacian constraint in its loss function.